 We should look out for each other, as friendship makes life bearable.
 The highs are more pronounced with friends around, while the lows become more bearable.

-However, we shouldn’t let friendship superseded everything.
+However, we shouldn’t let friendship supersede everything.
 Friendship should stand in the way of living a just life.

 If your friend was going to rob a bank and asked you to join in, what would you do?
 You’d feel uncomfortable saying yes, but then you might also feel uncomfortable saying no to a close friend.